 FREQUENTLY ASKED QUESTIONS

-HOW IS YOUR TRANSLATION DIFFERENT FROM ANY OTHERS?
+HOW IS YOUR TRANSLATION DIFFERENT?

 Unlock Your History provides much more than simple translation.
 We want you to really understand more about your ancestor.
 We do extra work so you can have the context about your document and so that the translation makes sense.
 See what we mean on our Translations page.